Menu

 1. resume or curriculum vitae;

-2. electronically-signed State of Texas Job Application (which may be found at
+2. electronically-signed State of Texas Job Application for employment that is available on the career page

 Email completed applications to 1stHR@txcourts.gov.
 You may also email any questions to